 At the time the matter was listed at court, the client and his partner had reconciled and the IVO had been revoked.
 The client’s partner even supported him during his court appearance at the Broadmeadows Magistrates’ Court.
-Sam Cooper represented the client on the following charges:
+We represented the client on the following charges:

 - Contravene Bail Conduct Conditions